 Have you ever felt in your gut that something was not quite right about your relationship?
 Do you have moments that make you a little nauseous, and even question your beliefs?
 Do loved ones often tell you that your partner may not be right for you?
 Emotions tend to be the giant, gray, storm clouds that block the sunshine logic brings.
 This is what cognitive dissonance feels like when you’re in a relationship.

-When you get caught between the pulls of logic and emotion, it can cause a feeling of anxiety.
-This bittersweet sensation may be caused by a psychological, not physical, reason, a reason that can be indicative of an unhealthy relationship.
-Let's learn more by diving into what exactly cognitive dissonance in a relationship is.
+Being caught between logic and emotion often makes us feel anxious.
+This sensation can indicate an unhealthy relationship.
+Let’s learn more by diving into what exactly cognitive dissonance in a relationship is.

 What is cognitive dissonance?